Do You Need A Variable Speed Drive Compressor?

 The inverter in the VSD system performs a “soft” start operation.
 A soft start ramps up motor speed, eliminating amperage draw peaks that are typical when a fixed speed motor is started.
 Power companies usually impose penalties for these amperage peaks in the form of higher rates.
 A VSD compressor soft start also helps protect electrical and mechanical components from the starting mechanical stresses that can shorten the life of an air compressor.

-For more detailed information about VSD technology applications or answers to any of your compressed air questions, please contact John Henry Foster by phone (800.582.5162) or email.
+For more detailed information about VSD technology applications or answers to any of your compressed air questions, please contact JHFOSTER by phone (800.582.5162) or email.

 Reminder that prescriptive rebates are available for integrated VSD Compressors.
 Click here to see if you qualify.